IGERT: NeuroEngineering from Cells to Systems

 Neural Signal Processing (RU ELEC 548) Instructor-Kemere

-Global Ethics & Policy in Neuroengineering (under development for Spring 2018 at RU) Instructor-Raphael
+Global Ethics & Policy in Neuroengineering (course under development at RU) Instructor-Raphael

 Introduction to Neuroengineering (RU BIOE 590) Instructor-Robinson